Sheep aren’t indigenous to Australia but their rearing and shearing factors large in Australian history and culture.

 True, sheep didn’t turn into ecological nightmares like starlings, rabbits, camels, cane toads and such but still, they don’t touch the ground lightly.
-They graze much closer than cattle and overgrazing, the same overgrazing that has been causing soil erosion and denuding landscapes around the world for millennia.
+They graze much closer than cattle and overgrazing by sheep has been causing soil erosion and denuding landscapes around the world for millennia.
 Of more immediate and global consequence is sheep flatulence at the rate of 30 litres of methane per day per sheep.
 The roughly 75 million of’em in Australia fart two and a quarter billion litres of methane (1,045,215 metric tonnes) per day.
 That’s over 1,300 times the approx. 770 metric tonnes of methane per day currently estimated to being lost from the broken well at the Aliso Canyon storage site.

 It’s still not great compared to the global warming impact of CFCs but the agricultural sector is still responsible for 12.5% of all greenhouse gas emissions and for 40% of methane.
 Percentages are higher for Oz.

 I only mention this for some contextual balance.
 This post is about Deepwater Woolshed by Stutchbury & Pape Architects.
 As a shed, I like it, but I like it independently of culture and history both Australian or architectural.
 Sheep do local ecologies and global atmospheres no favours so, ecologically speaking, should we not tar this building with the same brush?
 Is it possible to like a building independently of its greater environmental context?
 OF COURSE IT IS!
 We do it all the time!
 We make and propagate associations with favourable contexts and propagated and ignore or suppress associations with unfavourable ones.
 The Seagram Building scores 3/100 on an EnergyStar assessment, for example.
 The environmental context in which Deepwater Woodshed is politely discussed is a favourable one but an extremely narrow one.